iamademar/bank-marketing-campaign-with-ai/README.md

 ---

+## 🎯 Business Impact: Why is this Useful?

+This model allows the bank to:
+1. **Reduce Marketing Costs** → The bank can avoid calling uninterested customers.
+2. **Improve Efficiency** → Focus on high-potential leads, increasing campaign success rates.
+3. **Enhance Customer Experience** → Avoid spamming uninterested customers.
+4. **Increase Revenue** → More term deposit subscriptions lead to better bank profitability.

+### Example Use Case
+- A new customer, **John (35, married, blue-collar, no loans, contacted via cellular, past campaign was a success)** enters the system.
+- The model predicts **John has a 78% chance** of subscribing.
+- The bank **prioritizes calling John**, increasing the likelihood of conversion.

+---

 ## **📊 Understanding the Dataset**
 The dataset consists of **41,188 customer records** with **20 features**, collected between **May 2008 and November 2010**.
 The target variable **(`y`)** is **binary**:
 - **"yes"** → The customer subscribed to a term deposit.